samuelaguilera/sar-disable-rest-api/readme.txt

-=== SAR Disable REST API ===
+=== Disable REST API ===
 Contributors: samuelaguilera
-Tags: api, rest api
+Tags: api, rest api, wp-json
-Requires at least: 4.4
+Requires at least: 4.7
-Tested up to: 4.4
+Tested up to: 5.2.1
-Stable tag: 1.0
+Stable tag: 2.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-Disable WP core REST API introduced in WP 4.4. and remove its HTTP header and link tag
+Disable WordPress core REST API (default) or require user to be logged in.

 == Description ==

-REST API introduced in WordPress 4.4 is a great resource for people interested in using it, but if you don't want to use it probably you will want to close this new door to your WordPress.
+The WordPress REST API is a great resource for people interested in using it, but if you don't want to use it probably you will want to close this door to your WordPress.

-Fortunately the WP core team provides hooks and filters to turn it off.
-This plugin simply makes use of them to disable the REST API server and remove its HTTP header and link tag.
+By default, this plugin removes all filters and actions related to WordPress REST API, and returns a 404 error for requests sent to the REST API URL endpoints to completely disable it.

+**Other plugins will not disable REST API but only return an error, processed by the REST API, when a request is received.
+This plugin really prevents the REST API from handling any request.**

+Optionally you can set the **REST API setting in Settings -> General page** to "Logged In Only" for a less drastical action, to keep REST API access enabled but require the user to be logged in to accept the requests.

+If you're happy with the plugin [please don't forget to give it a good rating](https://wordpress.org/plugins/sar-disable-rest-api/reviews/?filter=5), it will motivate me to keep sharing and improving this plugin (and others).

 **SUPPORT:** If you have any support question, please [create an issue at the Github repository](https://github.com/samuelaguilera/sar-disable-rest-api/issues).

 = Requirements =

-* WordPress 4.4 or higher.
+* WordPress 4.7 or higher.

-== Installation ==

-* Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation (or install it directly from your dashboard) and then activate the plugin from Plugins page.
-* There's not options page, simply install and activate.

 == Frequently Asked Questions ==

-= How can I test if the REST API was really disabled? =
+= How can I test if the plugin is working? =

-Just use your browser to go to http://example.com/wp-json (replace example.com with your site domain).
-You will see the following message:
+Use your browser to go to http://example.com/wp-json (replace example.com with your site domain).
+Your site will return a 404 error.

-`{"code":"rest_disabled","message":"The REST API is disabled on this site."}`

-You can also check your HTTP headers and your site page source code to see that the link to https://api.w.org/ is gone.
+You can also check any regular page of your site to confirm the link to the REST API URL was removed from the HTTP header and from the HTML header.

+If you have set the plugin to "Logged In Only", no changes are made to the page headers, but you will receive the following response if you try the REST API without being logged in:

+`{"code":"rest_not_logged_in","message":"External REST API requests not allowed for this site.","data":{"status":401}}`

 == Changelog ==

+= 1.1 =

+* Added option in Settings -> General page to choose between completely disable the REST API (default), or "Logged In Only" to keep REST API access enabled but require the user to be logged in to accept the requests.
+* Removed support for WordPress 4.6.1 and older.

 = 1.0 =

 * Initial release.

+== Upgrade Notice ==

+= 1.1 =

+* Complete rewrite of the plugin to **really disable REST API and removed support for WordPress 4.6.1 and older** versions.